eduardovillao/myd-delivery-widgets/README.txt

 == Screenshots ==

 == Changelog ==

+= 1.3 =
+* New: style controls to Product title.
+* New: style controls to Product description.
+* New: style controls to Product price.
+* New: style controls to Product button.
+* New: style controls to Product popup.
+* New: style controls to Cart float button.
+* New: style controls to Side card navigation.
+* New: style controls to Side card content.

 = 1.2 =
 * New: add style controls to filter & seach and product card.